FOSS Governance and Blockchain Networks

 The development of Ethereum, a leading blockchain network with Turing-complete smart contract functionality, is organized through Ethereum Improvement Proposals (EIPs), as described in EIP-1.
 See also Jameson, H. (2020).
 Ethereum Protocol Development Governance and Network Upgrade Coordination (available here); and Jameson, H. (2020).
 What is an Ethereum core developer? (available here).
 Disclosure: The author’s work is funded by Placeholder, an investor in ETH.

-A good example is Bitcoin, known for its lack of formal governance beyond the rules of the protocol and the BIP process (see footnote ).
+A good example is Bitcoin, known for its lack of transparent and formal governance beyond the rules of the protocol and the BIP process (see footnote ).
 While considerable influence is inevitably concentrated in the hands of core developers, leading miners (network operators), and other powerful stakeholders, such as large cryptoasset custodians and exchanges, there is currently no formal basis for any of them to claim legitimate authority over Bitcoin’s governance.

 For example, Polkadot has an on-chain governance mechanism that divides decision-making authority between a community-elected council, an unelected technical committee, and the holders of Polkadot tokens called DOTs.
 To learn more about Polkadot’s governance, see here and here.
 Disclosure: The author’s work is funded by Placeholder, an investor in DOT.